 Please tell me it’s wasn’t just my house that this happened in.

 Last summer holidays, after a particularly stressful charging day, I was at my wit’s end.
 I needed a solution.
 Thankfully I found one which has brought charging calmness to our household.

 If this sounds appealing, then read on.

 We now have a “big” charger plug each, marked with our initials.
 Each person is only allowed to use “their” plug, and if they lose it, they must buy a new one.

-I bought Rampow cables (from £3.89), encouraged by the lifetime guarantee that they offer, and have found them to be the BEST iPhone cables we have had.
+I bought anker cables, encouraged by the 18 month warranty that they offer, and have found them to be the BEST iPhone cables we have had.
 I bought them in a range of colours, so that each person has their own cable.
 Again, they are responsible for their own and if they lose them, they will buy a new one.
 Over a year later, they are all still going strong.

-While I was at it, I treated them to new Snugg iPhone covers (prices start from £2.00), also with a lifetime guarantee!
+While I was at it, I treated them to new Snugg iPhone covers (prices start from £2.00),with a lifetime guarantee!
 They honestly look as good as new 12 months later.